hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 **Weight**: 880 grams
 **Dimensions**: 9.4 X 16.9 X 6.3 inches

 The Thule Covert Camera Messenger Bag comes with a removable camera pod system and an iPad pocket.
-There is room for a compact DSLR and 2 lenses or a flash.
+There is room for a compact DSLR and two lenses or a flash.

 <a href="https://www.amazon.com/gp/product/B00QWRMWKQ/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00QWRMWKQ&linkCode=as2&tag=hikeve-20&linkId=5ee40d217ef34eff10943d4153566e80" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>